Blowing Smoke (Mad Men): Plot

 Without consulting the other partners, Don writes a letter, which he places as a full-page ad in The New York Times, to publicly say that he is relieved to no longer be advertising a fatal and addictive product like tobacco.
-The other partners are livid, and an angry Cooper abruptly resigns.
-After Lane assesses the firm's financial status, the partners agree to dismiss most of the staff, as the firm's dwindling funds are insufficient to make another payroll unless they downsize.
+The other partners are livid, and an angry Cooper abruptly resigns; only Megan and Peggy Olson see the value in it.
+Don meets with Peggy and asks her to approve a list of the people in the Creative Department who need to be dismissed, and the firm begins downsizing.

-Don meets with Peggy, and tells her to approve a list of the people in the Creative Department who need to be dismissed.
-In the midst of the firings, SCDP receives a call from the American Cancer Society, inquiring about launching an anti-cigarette campaign.
-Pete is unimpressed, as the work is pro bono, but the other partners point out the client is prestigious, and that many of the society's board members are bigwigs and potential new clients.
+SCDP receives a call from the American Cancer Society, inquiring about launching an anti-cigarette campaign.
+The work is pro bono, but the other partners point out the client is prestigious, and that many of the society's board members are bigwigs and potential new clients.
+Pete is still angry with Don, until Lane lets slip that Don has covered his (Pete's) $50,000 partnership investment.

-Faye informs Don that she and Atherton must resign from SCDP's business, because Atherton wants to continue working with tobacco clients.
-However, she and Don can now date openly, which she considers a fair trade.

-Dr. Edna tells Betty that Sally has made excellent progress and will now see her only once a week.
-This dismays Betty, who claims Sally's life remains chaotic.
-Dr. Edna refers Betty to a fellow psychiatrist, but is persuaded to reserve time "to continue discussing Sally's progress", instead.
+Dr. Edna tells Betty that Sally has made excellent progress and should now see her only once a week.
+This dismays Betty, who has been unconsciously using Dr. Edna as her own psychiatrist.
 Later, Betty is angered to learn that Sally and Glen have been talking in private.
 At the dinner table, Betty suggests to Henry that they move to another town, and Henry agrees.
 Sally runs up to her room, heartbroken.